prasenjeetpaul/EPAM-Maven-PreLearning/README.md

 # EPAM-Maven-PreLearning
-This repository consists of project developed using Maven &amp; JAVA.
+This repository consists of project developed using Maven &amp; JAVA and a Git Learning Module

-The project consists of sorting algoithms namely:
+The Maven Project consists of sorting algoithms namely:
-1. Bubble Sort
+1. **Bubble Sort**
-2. Merge Sort
+2. **Merge Sort**
-3. Quick Sort
+3. **Quick Sort**

-The project is developed using maven tool to maintain a proper project structure.<br>
-The project is also integrated JUnit Testing for effective testing methodology.
+The maven project is developed using apache-maven tool to maintain a proper project structure and is also integrated JUnit Testing for effective testing methodology.

+The Git Learning Module consists of:
+1. **Git.pptx :** An ppt discussing the features, working, pros & cons of Git.
+2. **GitCommands.docx:** An word file discussing about the commands used in Git.